artomweb/hackModularGame/README.md

-I reversed engineered a simple game written in BASIC from this print out, the code snippet was incomplete, however I have made a working demo.
+I reverse engineered a simple game written in BASIC from this print out, the code snippet was incomplete, however I have made a working demo.

 The aim of the game is to predict the vertical position of a "beeper" moving up and down as it crosses the screen.